arnejad/GAN-vs-MiniBatch-GAN/readme.md

 It is clear that the appearance of the mode and the similarity of other generated images is reduced as well.

 ### **Note**
 Please note that for running this code it is necessary to use tensorflow version 1.15.
-For setting the version to this
+For setting the version to this run the command below.

+``pip install tensorflow==1.15``

+It can be even written and ran in your colab notebook.

 ### **References**
 This code has been gathered and developed with help of multipule good references and webpages including: